Semantic Manual

 2.3.4 Idle Summary Mode

 Semantic Idle Summary mode is a minor mode that displays a short summary of the symbol at point, such as its function prototype, in the echo area.
-Its functionality is similar to what ElDoc mode provides for Emacs Lisp (see Lisp Doc in Emacs manual).
+Its functionality is similar to what ElDoc mode provides for Emacs Lisp (see Programming Language Doc in Emacs manual).

 global-semantic-idle-summary-mode: &optional arg